 That’s why we say: Do more Good with less

 In this case good means well-being and sustainability and less applies to ‘stuff’ – energy, water, materials, resources.

 Consumerist lifestyles make people and our planet sick.
 By reducing consumption you can save money and time (as well as saving the planet) and do more of the things that bring true well-being like relationships with loved ones, caring and sharing, learning and personal development, activities and pastimes.

 The following list of strategies will help you get more out of life with a smaller ecological footprint.

 Doing more with less is really about accentuating the positive and eliminating the negative.
 It is leveraging the positive vital things in life and eliminating the negative trivial things.
 Read more about Leverage»

 Sharing feels good because it is good – for you, for others and for the world.
 We don’t all need to own everything.
-By sharing with family, friends and neighbours you get the added benefit of helping others and enjoying social connections.
+By sharing with family, friends and neighbours you get the benefit of helping others and enjoying social connections.
 Read more about Sharing»

 Good quality refers to characteristics like durability, lack of defects, usefulness and aesthetic appeal.
 Something that is more useful, lasts longer and looks better is going to be kept longer.
 This means more value and less waste.
 Read more about Quality»

 By anticipating consequences and taking advantage of them if they are good, or eliminating them if not, you will be able to do more with less.
 It is about making good things happen, not just reacting to bad things.
 Read more about Proactivity»